alex-snezhko/SudohLang/documentation.md

 ### `length` input: `collection`; output: integer
 `length` is a procedure which outputs the number of elements in a collection.
 For a string, `length` will return the number of characters in the string.
 For a list, `length` will return the number of elements in the list.
-For a map, `length` will return the number of key-value pairs in the map.
+For an object, `length` will return the number of fields in the object.
 ```
 str <- "asdf"
 length(str)        // 4